Add More Tears

 Your natural tears bathe and soothe your eyes every time you blink.
 If you don’t make enough tears or they evaporate too quickly, your eyes get dry.
 They can get infected and the surface of your eye can get damaged if dry eye isn’t treated.

 Water, oil, and mucus make up healthy tears.
 Eye drops called artificial tears mimic your real ones.
 They’re usually what doctors suggest first.
-You can choose from lots of over-the-counter brands at the drugstore.
+You can choose from lots of over-the-counter brands at the drugstore, but try to go with a brand your doctor recommends.
 You may have to try a few before you find one that works for you.

 Drops come with or without preservatives.
 If you use artificial tears four or more times a day, choose one without.
 Preservatives can irritate your eyes.